Shop

 But beyond ingredients, “they’re also both very social,” says Wahlquist.
 “Going out having beers with friends and family over pizza, together [with beer], magnifies it all.”

-Something you’ll find on full display at Fieldwork Brewing’s new taproom in San Leandro, CA, which opened with a pizza-focused kitchen right in-house.
+Something you’ll find on full display at Fieldwork Brewing’s taproom in San Leandro, CA, which opened with a pizza-focused kitchen right in-house.

 And Fieldwork’s not the only taproom opening with a pizza kitchen inside.

 “It’s definitely a love and passion,” says Taylor.
-“We love pizza and we love beer…I can’t think of too many things that go better together, so I absolutely love delivering that to people on a really high level.”
+“We love pizza, and we love beer. … I can’t think of too many things that go better together, so I absolutely love delivering that to people on a really high level.”

-A sentiment familiar with Our Mutual Friend, Head Brewer Jan Chodkowski, who calls himself a self-proclaimed beer and pizza aficionado, gorging on East Coast-style pizza in upstate New York as a kid; he even specifically planned a trip to Naples for his honeymoon just to eat good pizza.
+A sentiment familiar with Our Mutual Friend Head Brewer Jan Chodkowski, who calls himself a self-proclaimed beer and pizza aficionado, gorging on East Coast-style pizza in upstate New York as a kid; he even specifically planned a trip to Naples for his honeymoon just to eat good pizza.

 Find Your Foil: Crust, Sauce, or Toppings

-Pull apart the anatomy of pizza and you’ll find three major components: the crust, the sauce, and the toppings.
+Pull apart the anatomy of pizza, and you’ll find three major components: the crust, the sauce, and the toppings.

 You can use any of these as the foundation for your pairing.